QuantEcon/lecture-source-py/rst_files/career.rst

 Implementation
 ==============================================

-We will first create a class `CareerWorkerProblem` which will hold the default parameterizations of the model and an initial guess for the value function
+We will first create a class ``CareerWorkerProblem`` which will hold the default parameterizations of the model and an initial guess for the value function

-The default probability distributions in ``CareerWorkerProblem`` correspond to discrete uniform distributions

-In fact all our default settings correspond to the version studied in :cite:`Ljungqvist2012`, section 6.5.

-Hence we can reproduce figures 6.5.1 and 6.5.2 shown there, which exhibit the value function and optimal policy respectively

 .. code-block:: python3